LAW COLLOQUY

 • It should not be vague or prolonged.

-Introduction - It should provide a brief description of the area of the proposed research work in a very concrete, concise, and accurate manner.
+Introduction—This section should provide a brief description of the area of the proposed research work in a very concrete, concise, and accurate manner.
 It must be clear rather than fuzzy and general.

-Review of Literature – The meaning of ‘Research’ is ‘to search again’.
-That’s why ‘review of the literature’ is an essential and very important part of any research work, which explicit the research work was done previously in the same area of the proposed research.
-It is essential to plan further research efficiently and in an appropriate manner.
-The information given in the review should be supported by references.
+Review of Literature – ' Research' means ‘to search again’.
+That’s why a ‘review of the literature’ is an essential and very important part of any research work, which explicitly the research work was done previously in the same area of the proposed research.
+It is essential to plan further research efficiently and appropriately.
+References should support the information given in the review.

 Justification of the problem- Every objective needs justification.
 In research, it is essential to justify your objective in a concrete and impressive and remarkable manner.
-You may take help from the previous research work, cases, reports, etc. There is a possibility to predict the specific and general benefits likely to be achieved as a result of the completion of the proposed research by making comparisons and citing references of the previous works.
+You may take help from previous research work, cases, reports, etc. There is a possibility to predict the specific and general benefits likely to be achieved as a result of the completion of the proposed research by comparing and citing references of the previous works.

 Alternative (H1)., which is tested for possible acceptance.

 Research Methodology- It means a plan of work describing the various aspects of the study in a logical sequence along with the methodologies to be employed.
-It helps to validate that the researcher has a fairly good idea about the nature of work likely to be involved.
+It helps to validate that the researcher has a fairly good idea about the nature of the work likely to be involved.
 The methodology includes the following:-

 Sources of data: Factual information is called quantitative data.
 Information collected about opinions and views is called qualitative data.
 There are two methods for this: